cgwire/kitsu/docs/assignation/README.md

 ::: tip Definition
 A task is the intersection of an Entity and a Task Type.

-It's visually represented in Kitsu by the Status on the task cell.
+It's visually represented in Kitsu by the Status of the task cell.
 :::

 ![Assigned a task](../img/getting-started/task_assigned.png)